 The Office of Residence Life handles all private room requests.
 When Private rooms are available, the charge for the room is twice the cost of the regular room rate.

-All residents who are wanting to cancel their housing assignment can do so by logging back into the housing portal and canceling their application.
-To cancel an application please visit mc.edu/housingsignup.
+All residents who choose to cancel their housing assignment can do so by logging into the housing portal and canceling their application.
+To cancel an application, please visit mc.edu/housingsignup.

 Check-In & Check-Out

 Each student needs to carefully check in and out of the residence hall with the residence hall staff.
 Specific guidelines must be followed and are communicated in a timely manner.

-At the beginning of the school year, a Residence Hall Activity Fee of $20.00 is required from each on-campus student.
+At the beginning of every semester, a Residence Hall Activity Fee of $10.00 is required from each on-campus student.

 Rules and Guidelines

-All students must be familiar with and adhere to the guidelines set forth in the Student Handbook.
+All students must be familiar with and adhere to the guidelines set forth through the Student Experience Policies.

 Residence Hall Closings

 All residence halls (as well as food services) are closed and must be vacated for Thanksgiving, Christmas, and Spring Holidays.
 For specific holiday closing dates, please visit the Academic Calendar.

-All guests (Mississippi College students and non-students) must be registered at least 48 hours before their arrival and receive the approval from the Resident Director before the guest can stay in the residence hall.
+All guests (Mississippi College students and non-students) must be registered at least 48 hours before their arrival and receive the approval from Residence Life staff before the guest can stay in the residence hall.
 Spouses and significant others cannot stay overnight for any amount of time with a hosting resident.
 Mississippi College residents may only have an overnight guest stay with them for a maximum of two nights per month.
 Notification of approval or denial will be sent within 24 hours of submission.
 All guests must be 18 years of age or older (this includes family members) and have a valid photo ID.

 Occasionally it is necessary that a student change rooms.
-This process requires meeting with both your Resident Assistant and Resident Director before room changes are approved.
+This process requires meeting with both your Resident Assistant and Lead Resident Assistant before room changes are approved.
 If a student does not go through the proper room change process with the Residence Life staff, a $100 room change fine will be applied to their account and they will be required to move back to their previous assignment.